LetteraUnica/Take-It-Easy-Java/README.md

 ## Development Overview

-After conducting an initial exploration phase as a team, we chose to implement the MVC design pattern for our application.
+After conducting an initial exploration phase as a team, we chose to implement the *Model-View-Controller* (MVC) design pattern for our application.
 We then divided the work evenly among the group members:

 * Lorenzo Cavuoti was responsible for UI development using JavaFX and SceneBuilder.
 * Marco Sicklinger focused on the controller.